garyzhubc/STAT406-2017/Lecture18/README.md

     ##   1 1005    0
     ##   9    0  644

-**Does this confusion table match the information from the error plot above?** Can you describe (and explain!) the apparent problem?
+An interesting question to ask yourself at this point is: **Does this "confusion table" match the information from the error plot above?** Can you describe (and explain!) the apparent problem?

 As we all know too well, of course, the classification error rate *on the test set* is a better measure of predicition performance: